openshift/assisted-test-infra/GUIDE.md

 > NOTE: Currently there is an issue with the metal3 pod.
 The Assisted Installer team is aware of this.

 ## Troubleshooting

 Also see the [troubleshooting section](https://docs.google.com/document/d/1WDc5LQjNnqpznM9YFTGb9Bg1kqPVckgGepS4KBxGSqw/edit#heading=h.ewz6a9wqulbj) in the **internal** [Assisted Deployment](https://docs.google.com/document/d/1WDc5LQjNnqpznM9YFTGb9Bg1kqPVckgGepS4KBxGSqw/edit?usp=sharing) document.

 **Problem**

-Minikube fails when deploying _bm-inventory_ using the test infra.
+Minikube fails when deploying _assisted-service_ using the test infra.

 **Solution**